A Newcomer’s Guide to the Best Neighborhoods in Boston to Live In

 Relocating to the Athens of America could be an excellent adventure for you, mainly if you are moving with your family, including your kids, to some of the top neighborhoods in Boston.
 It is overflowing with amenities that can suit every taste.
 Its rich history, vibrant places for hanging out, and a good deal of parks and playgrounds provide a perfect setting for a new start.

-If you’re still not sure why Beantown is considered America’s best city, here are the reasons that will make you fall in love with it:
+If you’re still not sure why Beantown is considered America’s best city, here are the things that will make you fall in love with it and give you more reasons to move:

 - It brims with healthy minds and hearts